NCI-GDC/gdc-mutation-indexer/tests/unit/data/schemas/README.md

 ```

 ## Sync Case Schemas
-In order to ensure that the various case input schemas reflect the current mappings, this script load the mappings in gdc-models and updates the test schemas with the incoming changes.
+In order to ensure that the various case input schemas reflect the current mappings, this script loads the mappings in gdc-models and updates the test schemas with the incoming changes.

 Command:
 ```bash